Installation with Docker

 docker secret create settings.v1 settings.conf

-Admin is reached at /admin with username admin and password admin password.
+When started the admin interface can be reached at /admin on the published port.
+You login with username admin and password admin password.

-When you browse the server using the domain name, cradle-cms negotiates a SSL-certificate from letsencrypt.
-You can also get certificates from other ACME compatible providers by using -e ACME_DIRECTORY configuration option.
+When you access the server using https and a domain name, the server negotiates a SSL-certificate from letsencrypt.
+You can get certificates from other ACME compatible providers using the -e ACME_DIRECTORY configuration option.
 Server configuration options

 Read more about Docker swarm Join nodes